kscott5/RescueShelter.Reports/README.md

 # Rescue Shelter Report Services
 The creation of a report service or [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) are additional effort for a simple project.
 However, it does provide new architectural challenges.

+Removed submodule and opt-in with code structure, npm package registry, and package.json dependencies.

 ## Hint: docker commands
 ```